Welder/Advanced Welder Certificate

 AWS D1.1 is a widely recognized structural welding code established by the American Welding Society (AWS).
 It sets quality and performance standards for welding structural steel and is commonly required for welders working in construction, manufacturing, and infrastructure projects.
 Welders who pass an AWS D1.1 performance qualification test demonstrate their ability to produce welds that meet industry standards. - What types of welding certifications can I earn in Maryland through this program?

 Carroll’s program prepares students for the AWS D1.1 Structural Steel performance qualification, a nationally recognized credential issued in accordance with American Welding Society (AWS) standards.
-This qualification is widely accepted by employers in industries such as construction, manufacturing, fabrication, and shipbuilding. - What is the difference between the Welder and Advanced Welder Certificates at Carroll?
+This qualification is widely accepted by employers in industries such as construction, manufacturing, fabrication, and shipbuilding. - What is the difference between the Welder I and Welder II Certificates at Carroll?

 - Introduces welding safety, equipment, and basic techniques